Getting your full licence - how it works

 Here’s what to do:

-- Find suitable ID, such as your restricted licence or passport
+- Bring suitable ID, such as your restricted licence or passport

-- Find proof of your address, such as your bank statement
+- Bring proof of your address, such as your bank statement

 - Bring your ID and proof of address to your nearest AA Centre

-- Pass an eyesight check, we do them onsite
+- Pass an eyesight screening check, we do them onsite

 - Have your photo taken by us

-- Book a time and place to do your in-car test
+- Book a time to do your test (if booking at an AA Centre)

 Not all AA Centres are suitable for full licence tests, so you may need to do your test at a different place.
 If so, we'll help you find one when you book or you can check the service details now for your local AA Centre.